workkkfor2012/gemini-coder/README.md

 ## You own the context

 Other tools try to "guess" what pieces of the codebase matter for the given task, often struggling to get it right.
-They workaround this problem by overloading context with excessive information, hurting model's performance and your wallet.
+They workaround this by overloading context hurting model's performance and your wallet.

 CWC works differently:

 - **You select** which folders and files are relevant to the task
-- **You decide** what examples of coding conventions will work best
-- **You know** exactly how much tokens you have in the context
+- **You know** exactly how many tokens you have in the context

 The result?
-Unmatched in cost, speed and accuracy AI assistance.
+Unmatched in accuracy and cost AI assistance.

 > Too many tokens fighting for attention may _decrease_ performance due to being too "distracting", diffusing attention too broadly and decreasing a signal to noise ratio in the features. ~Andrej Karpathy

 ## Web chats

-As everyone have their own favorite chatbot, each with unique capabilities, CWC lets you initialize them hands-free!
+Use your favorite chatbot no more tediously copy-pasting contents of files you want to include with your instructions.

 **The feature has two modes:**

-- General - select context and type instructions
+- General - ask anything
-- Code Completions - select context and place cursor
+- Code Completions - code completion at cursor

-Generated prompts are simple and adjustable.
+Prompts can be copied or sent to the browser hands-free!

-**_Apply Chat Response_** is a smart tool that automatically integrates chat responses with the codebase, either refactoring with API ("Truncated" edit format), replacing original files in place ("Whole" edit format) or patching with diffs ("Diff" edit format).
+**_Apply Chat Response_** is a smart tool that automatically integrates chat responses with the codebase by modyfing exisitng files or creating new ones.

 **Supported chatbots: _(alphabetically)_**